GiorgioMorales/giorgiomorales.github.io/content/post/Hero-Research-Award-News/index.md

 🌟 Exciting News! 🌟

-I received the "Everyday Hero Award" during the [2025 Research Celebration: Celebrating Creativity!](https://www.montana.edu/research/celebrating_research.html/) ceremony organized by the Office of Research and Economic Development of Montana State University.
+I received the "Everyday Hero Award" during the [2025 Research Celebration - Celebrating Creativity!](https://www.montana.edu/research/celebrating_research.html/) ceremony organized by the Office of Research and Economic Development of Montana State University.
 This award recognizes students, staff, faculty, or administrators who go above and beyond to support the success of MSU’s research, creativity, and innovation.
 I'm honored to be acknowledged for contributing to our research community